slaytonrnd/CartridgeWriter/README.md

 # Cartridge Writer for uPrint

-Cartridge Writer for uPrint is a Windows program for reading and writing the DS2433 chip from the printer cartridges of a Stratasys uPrint, uPrint plus, uPrint SE and uPrint SE plus, by just using a serial cable (or a USB to Serial Adapter).
+Cartridge Writer for uPrint is a Windows program for reading and writing the DS2433 chip from the printer cartridges of a Stratasys uPrint, uPrint plus, uPrint SE, uPrint SE plus as well as the HP Designjet 3D by just using a serial cable (or a USB to Serial Adapter).

 The program is written in C# and consists mostly of the Cartridge Writer program from David Slyton: https://github.com/slaytonrnd/CartridgeWriter. <br>